khsamonte/nihongo-nook/markdown/learning/first-year-studying-japanese.md

 ## Future Plans

-+ ・**Start reading novels.** As someone who voraciously reads English content and heavily prefers ebooks over audioboks, reading Japanese content presently bores me to no end.
+・**Start reading novels.** As someone who voraciously reads English content and heavily prefers ebooks over audioboks, reading Japanese content presently bores me to no end.
 I am not as enthusiastic when it comes to reading materials as I am when listening to audio material while reading the transcript/subtitles.
 But I cannot deny the effectiveness and importance of reading: I've read posts about [people who were conversationally fluent but much less lliterate](https://www.reddit.com/r/LearnJapanese/comments/1c53bk2/actually_living_in_japan_but_illiterate_and/) and [people who were much more literate than they are conversationally fluent](https://www.reddit.com/r/LearnJapanese/comments/1c47cvt/actually_going_to_japan_made_me_realize_id_rather/).
 For my second year, I plan to indulge on light novels from start to finish and then listen to their respective audiobooks repeatedly.

-+ **Start practicing output.** Tagalog is my native language, but I grew up being exposed to English media.
+・**Start practicing output.** Tagalog is my native language, but I grew up being exposed to English media.
 I was already heavy into writing short stories before I started reading books when I was young, but it took me several years to be as good in speaking the language as I am in writing.
 I initially thought my level of fluency in English was unattainable, especially speaking-wise.
 With Japanese, it feels the same: I can hold a conversation through chat, but my speaking skills are far inferior.
 I might post about my methods next year once I figure them out.

-+ ・**My ultimate goal is C1 level: conversational fluency and university-level literacy.** I have no delusions that it will take me a very long time to attain this - five years or more, at the very least.
+・**My ultimate goal is C1 level: conversational fluency and university-level literacy.** I have no delusions that it will take me a very long time to attain this - five years or more, at the very least.
 It may even take me an entire lifetime.
 Language learning is tough, but I am pleased with my current progress.